ItsSim/fsolauncher/README.md

 - **For Windows**: In the `app` folder, run `npm run buildwin`.
 - **For macOS**: In the `app` folder, run `npm run builddarwin`.
+- **For Linux**: In the `app` folder, run `npm run builddeb`.

-Built binaries are generated in the `release` folder (`FreeSO Launcher.dmg` for macOS and `FreeSO Launcher Setup.exe` for Windows).
+Built binaries are generated in the `release` folder (`FreeSO Launcher.dmg` for macOS, `FreeSO Launcher Setup.exe` for Windows, and `FreeSO Launcher.deb` for Linux).

 Notes on building for multiple platforms:
 * If you're using a macOS machine for development, you can generate builds for both macOS and Windows using the commands above.
 You need to have [wine](https://formulae.brew.sh/cask/wine-stable) installed before running `npm run buildwin`.
 * If you're using a Windows machine for development, you can only generate builds for Windows via `npm run buildwin`.
 This is due to the .dmg creation process during macOS builds, which is incompatible with Windows systems.
+* To build the launcher for Linux via `npm run builddeb`, you need to be on a macOS or Linux machine.

 ## Latest Releases

-Visit the [Releases page](https://github.com/ItsSim/fsolauncher/releases) to download the latest version of FreeSO Launcher for Windows and macOS.
+Visit the [Releases page](https://github.com/ItsSim/fsolauncher/releases) to download the latest version of FreeSO Launcher for Windows, macOS, or Linux.

 ## Linux Support

-At this time, Linux support is not planned.
+We currently support 64-bit Debian-based distros, like Ubuntu.

+From version 1.12.x onwards, a .deb package is included in the [release assets](https://github.com/ItsSim/fsolauncher/releases).

-## Windows 7/8/8.1 Support
+## Dropped Support for Windows 7/8/8.1 and macOS < 10.15

-As of launcher version 1.11.x and onward, we no longer support Windows 7, 8, and 8.1.
+As of launcher version 1.11.x and onward, we no longer support:
+* macOS versions < 10.15 (Catalina)
+* Windows 7, 8, and 8.1.

 Users of these operating systems will need to remain on launcher version 1.10.x or earlier.
 You can find the last 1.10.x release [here](https://github.com/ItsSim/fsolauncher/releases/tag/1.10.4-prod.2).

-This change follows the discontinuation of support for these versions of Windows by Electron (and Chromium also) starting with Electron 23.
+This change follows the discontinuation of support for these versions by Electron (and Chromium also) starting with Electron 23.
 For further details, please refer to [this informative article](https://www.electronjs.org/blog/windows-7-to-8-1-deprecation-notice) on the Electron blog.

 ## FreeSO Launcher Wiki